eduardo-w-bandeira/databarn/README.md

 ## What If You Don't Define a Key?

-In this case, Barn will use `Seed.wiz.autoid` as the key, which is an auto-generated incremental integer number that starts at one.
+In this case, Barn will use `Seed.dna.autoid` as the key, which is an auto-generated incremental integer number that starts at one.

 ```Python
 from databarn import Seed, Cell, Barn